 Let Free By The Sea Help You in Finding the Best Personality Disorder Treatment

 Personality disorders are often difficult to treat because they are difficult to assess.
 Most people with a personality disorder are often mistaken for people with a short fuse, suffering from a really bad day, or simply having a preference to be left alone.
 We here at Free By The Sea, however, know the difference.
 Personality disorders are very real issues that require immediate therapy at our addiction and mental treatment center in Washington as they could lead to other disorders that could be far worse.
-Talk to us now.
+Contact us today.

 Dr. Richard Crabbe joined our team in 2019 as our psychiatrist and medical director.
 He attended the University of Ghana Medical School where he became a Medical Doctor in 1977.
 From 1978 through 1984, he was a medical officer in the Ghana Navy and provided a variety of services from general medicine to surgeries.
 He received his Certificate in General Psychology from the American Board of Psychology and Neurology in 2002.